1Jamie/HMSE/README.md

 ---

 **Summary:**
-This section frames HMSE as an **open inquiry** rather than a validated solution.
+This section frames HMSE as an **open inquiry** into low-power compression, not a quest to hit a specific numeric target.
 The key questions are:

-1. Can theoretical projections be realized on actual hardware?
+1. **Can useful compression be achieved in very low-power environments (<1W)?**
-2. What compression factor is sufficient for real-world utility?
+2. **What compression factors are achievable** with MCU-specific optimizations (PSRAM dictionaries, HW crypto, multi-layer processing)?
-3. Do MCUs offer efficiency advantages over ARM-class devices for this workload?
+3. **How does power efficiency compare** to traditional PC-based compression (MB compressed per watt)?
-4. What do we learn if the system underperforms expectations?
+4. **What insights emerge** from this exploration, including which corpus types compress best and why?

-Empirical testing will determine which scenarios materialize.
-The research value lies in **systematic investigation of these uncertainties**, not in predetermined outcomes.
+**The research value** lies in systematically investigating whether MCUs can perform **useful data reduction**, not in achieving a predetermined Wikipedia storage goal.
+Partial success (5-7:1) would validate the approach for many embedded applications.

 ---